Gianni Pezzani: Blues Smoke (2017–2018)

 With this project the author continues his research on the capability of photography to return the "not visible": clouds made of smoke that seem to lay on a completely black background, a uniformity able to highlight lines and volumes of almost transparent contortions, of a delicate veil that change their shapes continuously.

 Girovaghi (2019)

 Using the same technical gimmick as in the "Magnetica" project, some portraits taken of friends and artists seem to move swirling in space, rendering multiple personalities.

 Covidi (2020)

 During the long period of isolation caused by COVID-19, the author transforms his own home into a photographic set, relating everyday objects in an ironic and often grotesque dialogue.

 Domestic stories, expressions of surreal intimacy and improbable balances.

 La collezione involontaria (2021)

-A project commissioned by the The Humanitarian Society of Milan whose aim was to bear witness to the Milanese institution's collection, recontextualising the works within the host architecture.
+A project commissioned by The Humanitarian Society of Milan whose aim was to bear witness to the Milanese institution's collection, recontextualising the works within the host architecture.